-Recom menda Content degree of Governance Report tion Content compliance I.1.(1) The company specifies in what terms its strategy seeks to ensure the fulfilment of its long-term objectives adopted 24, 29 e 50 a 55.
-I.1.(2) and what are the main contributions resulting herefrom for the community at large. adopted 24, 29 e 50 a 55.
-I.2.(1) The company identifies the main policies and measures adopted with regard to the fulfilment of its environmental objectives adopted 29 e 53 I.2.(2) and for the fulfilment of its social objectives. adopted 29 e 53 II.1.1.
-The company establishes mechanisms to adequately and rigorously ensure the timely circulation or disclosure of the information required to its bodies, the company secretary, shareholders, investors, financial analysts, other stakeholders and the market at large. adopted 29, 38, 49 e 56 a 65 II.2.1.
-Companies establish, previously and abstractly, criteria and requirements regarding the profile of the members of the corporate bodies that are adequate to the function to be performed, considering, notably, individual attributes (such as competence, independence, integrity, availability and experience), and diversity requirements (with particular attention to equality between men and women), that may contribute to the improvement of the performance of the body and of the balance in its composition. adopted 15, 17 a 19, 26, 31 a 33 e 36 II.2.2.(1) The management body is governed by regulations - notably regarding the exercise of its powers, chairmanship, the frequency of meetings, operation and the duties framework of its members - fully disclosed on the website of the company adopted 22, 23, 27 e 61 II.2.2.(2) Idem for the supervisory body.
-34 e 61 II.2.2.(3) Idem for internal committees. adopted adopted 27 e 29 II.2.2.(4) Minutes of the meetings of the management body shall be drawn up. adopted 23 II.2.2.(5) Idem for the supervisory body. adopted 35 II.2.2.(6) Idem for internal committees. adopted 29 II.2.3.(1) The composition of the management and supervisory bodies and of their internal committees are disclosed on the website of the company. adopted 62, 63 e 64 II.2.3.(2) The number of meetings for each year of the management and supervisory bodies and of their internal committees are disclosed on the website of the company. adopted 23,29 e 35 II.2.4.(1) The companies adopt a whistle-blowing policy that specifies the main rules and procedures to be followed for each communication adopted 38 e 49 II.2.4.(2) and an internal reporting channel that also includes access for non-employees, as set forth in the applicable law. adopted 38 e 49
+Recom menda Content degree of Governance Report tion compliance I.1.(1) The company specifies in what terms its strategy seeks to ensure the fulfilment of its long-term objectives adopted 24, 29 and 50 to 55.
+I.1.(2) and what are the main contributions resulting herefrom for the community at large. adopted 24, 29 and 50 to 55.
+I.2.(1) The company identifies the main policies and measures adopted with regard to the fulfilment of its environmental objectives adopted 29 and 53 1.2.(2) and for the fulfilment of its social objectives. adopted 29 and 53 II.1.1.
+The company establishes mechanisms to adequately and rigorously ensure the timely circulation or disclosure of the information required to its bodies, the company secretary, shareholders, investors, financial analysts, other stakeholders and the market at large. adopted 29, 38, 49 and 56 a 65 II.2.1.
+Companies establish, previously and abstractly, criteria and requirements regarding the profile of the members of the corporate bodies that are adequate to the function to be performed, considering, notably, individual attributes (such as competence, independence, integrity, availability and experience), and diversity requirements (with particular attention to equality between men and women), that may contribute to the improvement of the performance of the body and of the balance in its composition. adopted 15, 17 to 19, 26, 31 to 33 and 36 II.2.2.(1) The management body is governed by regulations - notably regarding the exercise of its powers, chairmanship, the frequency of meetings, operation and the duties framework of its members - fully disclosed on the website of the company adopted 22, 23, 27 and 61